ryan-dd/ComposableGA/README.md

 A header-only, composable evolutionary algorithm toolkit taking advantage of the latest C++20 features.
 See `examples` for more details and documentation.

 Out of the box, supports running genetic algorithm with custom POD types and objective functions.
-Heavily depends on concepts and templates to avoid any inheritance and associated runtime penalties.
+Heavily depends on concepts and templates to avoid any inheritance and possible associated runtime penalties.

 # Dependencies